Sharding tables in ClickHouse®

 No shard groups are needed for classic sharding.

-- Regular group-based sharding requires one shard group named
+- Group-based sharding requires one shard group named

 -

-If using security groups, configure them to be able to connect to the cluster from the internet.
+If you are using security groups, configure them so that you can connect to the cluster from the internet.

 -